Srikumaran3344/Aeryth/README.md

 -first time opening aeryth has its setting pop up -formatting of text that aeryth sends to remove ** -fall back for aeryth unavailable
+- continuous reloads erase data - can be solved either by wait time for saveasyncc, or ui that waits until all are loaded